HEYROCKME/guitarSudoku/README.md

-#guitarSudoku
+# guitarSudoku

 Guitar sudoku is a shorthand guitar cord method for studying harmony and the notation everything chord related on electric guitar.
-The concept is at it's hart a handwritten process.
+The concept is at it's heart a handwritten process.
 The aim for this application is to provide a number of support function to present the concept...

 # svelte app